ChinatsuKusuhara/mars-colony/README.md

 # Mars Colony

-A 4 page app using Angular.
+4 page app using Angular.
 This webpage app is for users to register as a new colonist and report alien encounters.

 ## Built With